SyndicateProtocol/syndicate-appchains/documentation/testnet/README.md

-# Run a Syndicate Appchain RPC Node
+# Run a Testnet Syndicate Appchain RPC Node

 A Syndicate Appchain RPC Node is comprised of 3 components: `translator`, `mchain`, and [`nitro`](https://github.com/OffchainLabs/nitro).
 This guide explains how to run them together in docker to operate your own RPC node for a Syndicate appchain.